U.S. natgas futures extend gains despite milder weather outlook

 RIGS SLIDE, BUT OUTPUT NEAR RECORD

-gas-directed rig count had fallen by five to 434, its first drop
+count had fallen by 5 to 429, its second straight weekly loss.

 Drilling for natural gas has mostly declined for more than a